 Solutions for Slipping Dentures

-Are you avoiding social or professional interaction due to concerns over a slipping denture?
+Are you lacking in social or professional life due to concerns over a slipped denture?

-For patients with an ill-fitted denture or dental bridge, dental implants can be life-changing and offer a more permanent, secure solution.
-They are more stable and durable than any other teeth replacement solution.
-An implant secured bridge or denture will also minimize irritation of the gums and soft tissues in the mouth, supporting more stable long-term oral health.
+Dental implants are more stable and durable than any other teeth replacement solution.
+An implant-secured bridge or denture will also minimize irritation of the gums and soft tissues in the mouth.
+This will help support more stable long-term oral health.

-- Implant secured dentures: using several strategically placed implants, a hybrid denture can be permanently secured in the jaw.
-The number of implants will depend on the health and structure of your jaw.
-A typical full denture can be secured with four to eight implants.
+- Implant-secured dentures: Our dentist can secure a full or partial denture in the jaw using several strategically placed implants.
+The number of titanium posts will depend on the health and structure of your jaw.
+Our dentist can secure a typical complete denture with four to eight implants.

 Dr. Weinstock will meet with you to evaluate the condition of your oral health and discuss your concerns.
-Through a comprehensive exam and consultation, he will determine if an implant-supported appliance can meet your needs and improve both dental health and quality of life.
+Through a comprehensive exam and consultation, he will determine if an implant-supported appliance can meet your needs.
+Dr. Weinstock ensures you receive treatment to improve your dental health and quality of life.